planetfederal/desktop-documentation/docs/source/install/uninstall.rst

 Windows
 -------

-In windows, to uninstall Boundless Desktop |version| core apps, libs and utilities and the symbolically linked applications and documentation, use the `Uninstall Desktop` shortcut available in the Boundless Desktop shortcut folder or from the start menu.
+Use `Uninstall Desktop` in the Boundless Desktop shortcut folder onthe Desktop or in the Start Menu to uninstall Boundless Desktop |version| applications, libraries, utilities, and documentation.

 .. figure:: img/install_uninstall_win_shortcut.png